reactjs/react.dev/src/content/reference/react/use-client.md

 React's full-stack architecture vision is realized through the [React Server Components (RSC) specification](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).

 React Server Components lets you coordinate which components of your [render tree](/learn/understanding-your-ui-as-a-tree#the-render-tree) are rendered on the server or on the client.
-Server rendering is traditionally more performant and allows access to the back-end, while client rendering is necessary for adding interactivity into your components.
+Server rendering is generally more performant and allows access to the back-end, while client rendering is necessary for adding interactivity into your components.

 To use React Server Components, you need to use a compatible [React framework](/learn/start-a-new-react-project#bleeding-edge-react-frameworks).
 These frameworks will render your app on the server by default, unless specified otherwise.